Ludwig Göransson: Awards and nominations

-Göransson composed the Disney+ drama series The Mandalorian, which earned him the Primetime Emmy Award for Outstanding Music Composition for a Series for both season 1 and season 2's finales.
-He composed the main theme for The Mandalorians spinoff series, The Book of Boba Fett, which debuted in 2021.
-On film, he composed the Ryan Coogler directed 2018 superhero film Black Panther, for which he won the Academy Award for Best Original Score and the Grammy Award for Best Score Soundtrack for Visual Media.
-He further scored the second Black Panther film, 2022's Wakanda Forever, achieving a nomination for the Academy Award for Best Original Song for "Lift Me Up" performed by Rihanna.
+For The Mandalorian, Göransson earned the Primetime Emmy Award for Outstanding Music Composition for a Series for both season 1 and season 2's finales.
+In film, his score for Black Panther won the Academy Award for Best Original Score and the Grammy Award for Best Score Soundtrack for Visual Media.
+He scored the second Black Panther film, 2022's Wakanda Forever, achieving a nomination for the Academy Award for Best Original Song for "Lift Me Up" performed by Rihanna.
 His work on Christopher Nolan's epic biopic Oppenheimer (2023) earned his first wins at the BAFTA Awards and Golden Globe Awards, and a second win at the Academy Awards.
+For Sinners, he won his third Academy Award.